HappyPotatoHead/projectgarden/content/Data Analysis & Machine Learning/Cardiovascular Risk Analysis.md

   - machine_learning
 description:
 ---
-# Problem Statement
+%% # Problem Statement

 This project aimed to analyse patient data to identify key risk factors for cardiovascular disease and develop a predictive model for assessment.
 Diagnosis of cardiovascular risk can be made easier and smoother, albeit the predictions still require professionals' insights.
 Nonetheless, machine learning can help doctors and researchers to learn and uncover unsuspected correlations and new trends, allowing them to make informed decisions.

 Cardiovascular diseases are one of the most significant health challenges worldwide, contributing to millions of death each year.
-Early detection and accurate prediction of cardiovascular risk in an individual can save that individual from costs of treatment, pain, and stress, leading to an overall healthier and happier life.
+Early detection and accurate prediction of cardiovascular risk in an individual can save that individual from costs of treatment, pain, and stress, leading to an overall healthier and happier life.  %%

 # Data Source

-The dataset includes patient information such as age, gender, lifestyle factors, health metrics, and demographic profile.
+The dataset includes lifestyle factors, health metrics, and demographic profile.

 | Gender | Age | Height(cm) | Weight(kg) | Family_history | Alcohol | Junk_food | Vege_day | Meals_day | Snack     | Smoking | Water_intake(L) | Transportation | Exercise | TV       | Income | Discipline | Cardiovascular_risk |
 | ------ | --- | ---------- | ---------- | -------------- | ------- | --------- | -------- | --------- | --------- | ------- | --------------- | -------------- | -------- | -------- | ------ | ---------- | ------------------- |